 Full-time status is required for certain programs, including the following:

 - Intercollegiate sports: Students must be actively enrolled in at least 12 units.

-- Veterans: Students must be enrolled in at least 12 units.
+- Veterans: Students must be enrolled in at least 12 units to receive the maximum benefit through the GI Bill®.
 Reduced benefits are available for students taking at least 6 units.

 - Financial aid: Most programs require at least half-time enrollment, which is 6 units.